HadiqaGohar/hadiqagohar/README.md

 "**I help businesses build fast, modern, and scalable websites that don't just look great — they drive real results.**"

 I'm Hadiqa Gohar, a dedicated **Student Leader** at the Governor Sindh Initiative (GIAIC).
-I'm deeply involved in **Cloud Applied Generative AI, Web 3.0, and Metaverses**.
+I'm deeply involved in **Cloud Applied Generative AI**.
 With over **1 year of hands-on experience** in web development, I'm passionate about creating impactful digital solutions that innovate and make users happy.

 My focus is always on solving real-world challenges with technology.
 I make sure every website and app I build has a **pixel-perfect design** and a **smooth user experience**, working great on all devices.